Adiugare/Adiugare/README.md

 # 👋 Hi, I'm Aditya Ugare

 🎯 **VLSI Design & Verification Engineer (Trainee)**
-⚡ Focused on RTL Design and UVM Verification with hands-on experience using industry-standard tools like VCS, QuestaSim, and Vivado
+⚡ Focused on RTL Design and UVM Verification with hands-on experience using industry-standard tools like VCS, QuestaSim, Vivado, and Xilinx ISE

 ---